bdoms/gae_blog/readme.txt

 If you just want the blog to be the only part of your website, the process is fairly similar.
 Just clone (or fork) the repository and make your own app.yaml file that includes the handlers mentioned above.

+= Managing Multiple Blogs =

+If you want to use GAE Blog for multiple blogs within the same project/domain, you just have to decide on a relative URL for each one ("/blog" by default) and modify these things:

+    * add handlers for it to your app.yaml as mentioned above
+    * add it to the BLOG_URLS list in gaeblog/config.py
+    * create each blog with its respective URL from /blog/admin

 = Using a Custom Base Template =